reverb6821/storelytic/README.md

 The Security layer is composed by:

-- JWT Authentication Middleware: verify SignUp, verify token;
+- JWT Authentication Middlewar;
-- Authorization Middleware: check User’s roles with record in database;
+- Authorization Middleware, check User’s roles with record in database;

 If these middlewares throw any error, a message will be sent as HTTP response.